livingdocsIO/documentation/reference-docs/server-public-api/routing-system.md

 When a *master* crashes or gets shut down, another node will get promoted *master*.
 Same goes when *master* gets too slow because of the load or any other
 issue: it will get demoted and another node will get promoted.

-Note that many Livingdocs servers cannot run against the same `leveldb` backend because this backend is single-tenant.
-If you decide to use `leveldb` as KV store for the routing, you will have to provide a different directory path for each server instance.

 `routing:redis:master_check_interval` is the interval at which a process checks whether they are master or not, and should or should not get demoted or